InkDAO/gitbook/tutorials/getting-started.md

    - This is your only backup if you lose access to your wallet

 ### 3. Get Test ETH (Sepolia Network)
-decentralizedX currently runs on the Sepolia testnet for testing purposes.
+InkDAO currently runs on the Sepolia testnet for testing purposes.

 1. Copy your wallet address from your wallet
 2. Visit a Sepolia faucet: